p-org/P/Docs/docs/tutorial/twophasecommit.md

 - [Problem 1] Based on the hint above, try and fix the concurrency bug in the `Client` state machine and run the test cases again!

 - [Problem 2] A really interesting exploratory problem would be to try and combine the two phase commit protocol with the failure detector system to over come the progress problem faced by two phase commit protocol in the presence of node failures.
 Can you really do that?
-Lets have a discussion and build a variant of the protocol to tolerant failures?
+Let us have a discussion and build a variant of the protocol to tolerant failures?

 !!! summary "What did we learn through this example?"
     We dived deeper into: (1) modeling non-determinism in distributed systems, in particular, time-outs (2) writing complex safety properties like atomicity of transactions in P and finally, (3) modeling node failures in P using a failure injector state machine.
 We will also show how P allows invoking foreign code from the P programs.
 More details in [P foreign interface](../manual/foriegntypesfunctions.md).